colbeezy/udacity-linux-server/README.md

 ### Final Tweaks
 You might think you're done now.
 I did, but I was wrong.
 You can check at http://ec2-13-58-125-203.us-east-2.compute.amazonaws.com/.
 If there are any errors, check the logs at `sudo tail /var/log/apache2/error.log`

-There were still 2 issues with the app:
+There are still 2 issues to fix with the app:

 1. Update application.py to use absolute path of JSON file:

 The relative paths in client_secrets.json were not being found, so I changed the relative paths to absolute paths.

   i.
 Add `import os`

   ii.
-Create path variable `path = os.path.dirname(__file__)` iii.
+Create path variable `path = os.path.dirname(__file__)`

+  iii.
 Update CLIENT_ID variable CLIENT_ID = `json.loads(open(os.path.dirname(__file__)+'/client_secrets.json', 'r').read())['web']['client_id']`

   iv.
 Update gconnect method: `oauth_flow = flow_from_clientsecrets(path+'/client_secrets.json', scope='')`

 ```